 Communicating Risk and Response of Invasive Tree Pests in Urban Forests: A Need for Context in Contemporary Media

-Informing residents on detections of invasive tree pests can contribute to timely awareness, collaborative community stewardship, and increased public trust in the management of urban forest risks.
-These updates are typically brief with news stories distilling complex ecological and management realities into simplified narratives.
+Informing residents on detections of invasive tree pests can contribute to timely awareness, increased community engagement, and public trust in the management of urban forest risks.
+These updates, most recently regarding Dutch elm disease (DED), are typically brief with news stories distilling complex ecological and management realities into simplified narratives.

 While contemporary media enables rapid access to information, the format of the medium itself can narrow and inadvertently shape perceptions of invasive tree pest risk and response within the context of long-term urban forest resilience and sustainability.